bgd-labs/aave-proposals-v3/src/20240602_AaveV3Ethereum_GhoStewardUpdate/GhoStewardUpdate.md

 Changes:

 - GSM fee strategy can now be updated by 50 bps both ways
-- GHO Borrow cap can now be updated by 50 bps both ways
+- GHO Borrow cap can now be updated both ways
 - GHO exposure cap can now be updated both ways

 ## References